merginit/merginit.com/src/lib/blog/posts/13062025-free-db-hosting.md

 ---
 title: 'FREE Database Hosting in 2025'
-description: "The best free database hosting options in 2025.
-Complete guide covering PostgreSQL, MySQL, NoSQL, time-series, and vector databases with detailed comparisons of Neon, Supabase, MongoDB Atlas, and more."
+description: 'The best free database hosting options in 2025.
+Complete guide covering PostgreSQL, MySQL, NoSQL, time-series, and vector databases with detailed comparisons of Neon, Supabase, MongoDB Atlas, and more.'
 date: '2025-06-13'
 categories:
   - database